moktavizen/material-darker-jdownloader/README.md

 ## Installation 🛠️

 > [!WARNING]
-> This theme changes the current settings!
+> This changes your settings!
 Create a [backup](https://support.jdownloader.org/en/knowledgebase/article/backup-restore-configuration)
 > if you plan to restore.

 1. [Download the zip](https://github.com/moktavizen/material-darker-jdownloader/releases/download/v25.11/material-darker-jdownloader-2511.zip)